 Do I need my wisdom teeth removed?

-- Wisdom teeth are impacted (meaning they cannot erupt and are trapped in your jaw bone or gum).
+- Being impacted (meaning they cannot erupt and are trapped in your jaw bone or gum).

-- Wisdom teeth grow in at the wrong angle due to crowding with your other teeth.
+- Growing in a wrong angle due to crowding with your other teeth.

 What can I expect from the wisdom tooth removal procedure?